AndreasKaratzas/orin/README.md

 | VPI | 3.0.10 |
 | Vulkan | 1.3.204 |

-__IMPORTANT WARNING__ : To flash the board, the host must be running on __Ubuntu 20.04__.
+__IMPORTANT WARNING__: The host must be running on __Ubuntu 20.04__to flash the board.

 ### Flashing the Board

 The board can be flashed using the SDK Manager.
 The SDK Manager can be downloaded from the [NVIDIA website](https://developer.nvidia.com/nvidia-sdk-manager).
-To flash the board, force the board in recovery mode by following the steps in [https://www.youtube.com/watch?v=q4fGac-nrTI&t=218s](JetsonHacks Tutorial).
+To flash the board, force the board into recovery mode by following the steps in [JetsonHacks Tutorial](https://www.youtube.com/watch?v=q4fGac-nrTI&t=218s).
 Then, select the following options:

 - Host Machine: Ubuntu 20.04
 - Target Hardware: Jetson Orin Nano Developer Kit 8 GB
 - Target OS: Jetpack 6.0 DP
 - DeepStream: 6.0

-In my case, I had already mounted a `NVME SSD` as a storage component.
-Most tutorials do SD cards, but for performance reasons, I went with an mainstream 1 TB NVME SSD.
-Select the `pre-config` option to setup the board and initialize with a username and a password.
+In my case, I had already mounted an `NVME SSD` as a storage component.
+Most tutorials do SD cards, but I went with a mainstream 1 TB NVME SSD for performance reasons.
+Select the `pre-config` option to set the board and initialize it with a username and a password.
 For simplicity, the username and password are set to `nvidia`.
-The board will be flashed and the board will be ready to use.
+The board will be flashed, and it will be ready to use.

 ### Setting up the Board